cache exists in db ManaHive.com - #1 Magic The Gathering Card Search Engine, Probably

 AI 🤖 Find me cards equivalent to: Call of the Nightwing

-Equivalent cards to Call of the Nightwing (blue and black, creates tokens, or Cipher cards):
+Equivalent cards to Call of the Nightwing (blue/black, creates tokens and/or uses cipher):

 Results: